 The dry season starts in fall and is in full effect from December to April.
-Floridians believe that this is the best time to get out on the water and take an Everglades airboat tour with children, friends, and family.
+Floridians believe that this is the best time to get out on the water and take Everglades National Park boat tours with children, friends, and family.

 Mild temperatures in the winter make for optimum conditions to explore the tropical wetlands.
 The summer months can bring harsh temperatures and irritating mosquitos, which may be uncomfortable for out-of-towners.
 As it starts to cool down in the fall and winter months, South Florida becomes more enjoyable for residents and visitors to pursue outdoor activities.
 A winter down south is unlike any other winter; it is bright and sunny, the skies are dry, and there is a cool breeze in the air, which makes it the perfect weather for locals and snowbirds alike to enjoy an Everglades tour through an Everglades boat or other Miami airboat tours.